Typology of business strategies: Defender strategy

 This strategy entails a decision not to aggressively pursue markets.
 As a result, they tend to do none of the things prospectors do.
 A defender strategy entails finding, and maintaining a secure and relatively stable market.
 Rather than being on the cutting edge of technological innovation, product development, and market dynamics; a defender tries to insulate themselves from changes wherever possible.

 In their attempt to secure this stable market they either keep prices low, keep advertising and other promotional costs low, engage in vertical integration, offer a limited range of products, or offer better quality products or customer service.
 They tend to be slower in making decisions and will only commit to a change after extensive research and analysis.

 Their goals tend to be efficiency oriented rather than effectiveness oriented.
 The industry tends to be mature, with well defined technology, products, and market segments.
 Most sales tend to be repeat or replacement purchases.
 Individual strategic business units typically have moderate to low levels of autonomy.

 Analyzer

 The analyzer is in between the defender and prospector.
 They take less risk and make less mistakes than a prospector, but are less committed to stability than defenders.
 Most firms are analyzers.
 They are seldom a first mover in an industry, but are often second or third place entrants.

 They tend to expand into areas close to their existing core competency.
-Rather than develop wholly new products, they make incremental improvements in existing products.
-Rather than expanding into new markets, they gradually expand existing markets.
-They try to maintain a balanced portfolio of products with some stable income generators and some potential winners.
-They watch the developments in their industry closely, but don’t act until they are sure that the time is right.
+Rather than develop wholly new products.

 Reactor

-A reactor has no proactive strategy, often reacting to events as they occur.
+A reactor has no proactive strategy, often reacting to events as they occur, or alternatively they may have a defined strategy and organizational structure which are no longer appropriate for their commercial environment.
 Such businesses respond only when they are forced to by macro environmental pressures.
 This is the least effective of the four strategies.
 It is without direction or focus.

 Miles, Snow et al. (1978) have identified three reasons why organizations become reactors: